blue-season/blue-season.github.io/_posts/2019-09-18-a-coding-style-for-python.md

 ## PEP 8

-Python already have an official style guide, PEP 8.
-It's first doctrine:
+Python already has an official style guide, PEP 8.
+The first doctrine:

 "A Foolish Consistency is the Hobgoblin of Little Minds"

-That is why I need an upgrade from PEP 8.
+Is the particular reason for an upgrade from PEP 8.

 For items not listed here, adhere to the PEP 8.